riddhixraina/ibm-agentic-ai-hack-skywalkers-77/README.md

 For issues or questions:
 1. Check the documentation in `/prompts` and `/workflows`
 2. Review test payloads in `test-payloads.json`
-3. Check server logs for errors
+3. Check server logs in Vercel dashboard
 4. Verify environment variables are set correctly
+5. Test tools in Orchestrate UI

 ---

 **Built with IBM watsonx Orchestrate** 🚀